tommasocarraro/LTNtorch/README.md

 # Tests

 The `core` and `fuzzy_ops` modules of this repository have been entirely tested using `pytest`, with a coverage of 100%.
+The examples included in the documentation have also been tested, using `doctest`.

 # Documentation